kevinfiol/kevinfiol.github.io/content/blog/2024-retrospective.md

 * **Completed [12 video games](https://keb.im/reviews/)**.
 Hoping I have time to complete more this year.

-* **Move my personal email to Purelymail.com**.
+* **Moved my personal email to Purelymail.com**.
 I've been using [Migadu](https://migadu.com) for my personal email since 2019, but this year, I've finally switched over all of my domains to using [Purelymail](https://purelymail.com/).
 I was able to make the migration within a couple hours, and have been loving the Roundcube webmail interface so far, greatly preferring it to Rainloop (or its fork).

 * **Migrated my personal servers to Caddy**.
 I've been using [SWAG](https://github.com/linuxserver/docker-swag) for years now to manage my personal servers as it greatly simplifies having to deal with reverse proxies.
 After some frustration over adding basic auth to one of my apps, I tried out Caddy and was blown away at the simplicity.